Wednesday, April 4

-International investment agreements (“IIAs”) are agreements that set out protections for foreign investors when they establish foreign investments abroad.
+This talk, presented by the California International Law Program (CILC), will discuss International Investment Agreements (“IIAs”).
+These are agreements that set out protections for foreign investors when they establish foreign investments abroad.
 IIAs are premised on a bargain: the protection of foreign investment in exchange for the furtherance of a country’s development goals.
 However, while the economic terms of the agreements have become an area of focus, the non-economic terms of the agreement have received less attention.
 Yet the non-economic impacts of these agreements can be significant.
 This is because IIAs can hamper governments' regulatory powers, and consequently, affect citizens’ human and environmental rights.

 In an effort to focus on the role of non-economic rights in IIAs, my aim is to examine how their protection can contribute to a country’s development goals.